The other day I was served a sandwich with a large, rectangular slab of turkey.

 Unless the meat “recovery” process sounds appetizing to you, I suggest scanning lunch meat labels for “mechanically separated” (MSM) and “mechanically reclaimed” (MRM).

 As if being stuffed with preservatives and sundry carcass scrapings wasn’t bad enough, we also get to consume the hormones and antibiotics that were given to the animal.
 Skip all that by getting organic and grass-fed meat, Rachel Mount advises on Oprah.com.
 Grass-fed meat also contains more beneficial fat and less saturated fat.
 Worth the money, folks.

-Processed meat isn’t just linked with increased risk of heart disease.
-According to the Harvard School of Public Health, regular consumption of pre-sliced deli meat could put you at risk for type 2 diabetes, as well.
-Their advice: no more bacon, hot dogs, sausages, salami or processed deli meats.
+Processed meat isn’t just linked to increased risk of heart disease.
+According to the Harvard School of Public Health, regular consumption of pre-sliced deli meat could put you at risk for type 2 diabetes as well.
+Their advice: no more bacon, hot dogs, sausages, salami, or processed deli meats.
 It’s not worth the risk.

 “I’m going straight to your thighs.”